twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Redo** – Uses the same command in the **Edit** menu.
 * Tags from **tags.txt** and **Tagged** folder from `TFONTOVERVIEWFORM` – The menu items do nothing when clicked in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in `TGLYPHEDITFORM`.

 **Developer Tools** – The menu is hidden if FontCreator 12 is detected to be running an unregistered copy.
-Contains developer and debugging related commands.
+Contains debugging functions and developer commands.
-* **Screenshot macro 1** or **Screenshot macro 2 (website)** – Creates screenshot macros in `C:\Program Files\help\screenshots\`.
+* **Screenshot macro 1** or **Screenshot macro 2 (website)** – Creates screenshot macros in `C:\Program Files\help\screenshots\` (if the folder exists).
 Unregistered copies of FontCreator will show a critical error saying "Make sure your FontCreator is registered as a Professional Edition."
-* **Hide Developer Menu** – Adds `Visible = False` to the menu itself to remove it like in the original program.
+* **Hide Developer Menu** – Hides the menu (i.e. adds `Visible = False` to the menu much like the original program).
 * **AutohintMacro** – Closes all fonts with the same command in the **File** menu.
 * **Video mode** – Shows settings about the used theme.
 * **A/B Testing** – Contains two options to set the variant.